gudmar/BrickGameI/planning/ForTomorrow.md

 * Work on initial animations.
 Perhaps should switch backgrounds, to imitate movement, at the moment they are not to clear with toggling etc,

+* Race:
+  - functions/AddToLayer : addToLayer tests !!!
+CAN BE TESTS FROM race, but should be moved to /functions/tests folder
+  - finish TrackRenderer using addToLayer

 * Tank:

 ************